-The Native Hawaiians who lived in this region were linked together by trail systems which connected families who lived and fished along the coast, with farmers who lived and worked further inland.
+The Native Hawaiians in this region were linked together by trail systems which connected families who lived and fished along the coast with farmers who lived and worked further inland.
 The intricate trail systems also provided people with access to prized upland resources such as volcanic glass and basalt used to make their tools, petrel nests where seabirds were caught for food, shrines where they worshiped their gods, plants collected for medicine and dyes, and wood for canoes and houses.

-Prehistoric and historic archeological artifacts were collected during archeological excavations and surveys within park boundaries.
-The earliest archeology project in the park that resulted in collected artifacts and samples is the 1967 excavation of Site HV-911 with Ed Ladd as project leader.
-Subsequent archeological inventory projects with significant material in the HAVO museum collection come from Poupou-Kauka (1987-88), Wahaula Kailiili (1990), and the Kalapana Historic District Survey (1988-90).
+Archeological sites have been discovered and the material remains of the past.
+"Artifacts" have been collected from actions related to the development of the park infrastructure (NHPA Section 106 actions) and directly from inventory surveys in areas where no archeological surveys have been completed, or where there are known sites (NHPA Section 110 actions).
+The earliest archeology project in the park that resulted in collected artifacts and samples is the 1967 excavation with Ed Ladd as the archeologist and project leader.
+Subsequent archeological inventory projects with significant material in the HAVO museum collection come from Poupou-Kauka (1987-88), Waha‘ula and Kā‘ili‘ili (1989), and the Kalapana Historic District Survey (1988-90).
 In the 1990's, archeological collections came from projects that focused on historic dump sites as well as the emergency salvage of sites under the threat of lava flow inundation.

 Did You Know?